How to Accelerate the Electrification of Buildings in the Midwest

 There are already electrification successes racking up in our home state of Michigan.

-The Detroit headquarters of the International Brotherhood of Electric Workers Local 58 underwent a massive retrofit a few years ago to become the state’s first net-zero-energy building.
+The Detroit headquarters of the International Brotherhood of Electrical Workers Local 58 underwent a massive retrofit a few years ago to become the state’s first net-zero-energy building.
 The 33,000-square-foot building now sports solar panels that drive mechanical heat pumps, which work in tandem with a closed-loop ground heat exchange system to provide all-electric heating and cooling.
 Previously, natural gas accounted for about 65 percent of the building’s $65,000 annual energy costs.
 Those annual energy costs have now been cut to almost zero.

 This project sends a message that building electrification can be achieved in places where it previously has not had much of a presence.
 While a cold climate is a challenge for electrification, the need to reduce the energy burden in economically disadvantaged communities across the Midwest creates momentum for a new approach to how buildings consume energy.

-Walker-Miller Energy Services, a Detroit-based provider of energy waste reduction services (and a member of our organization, the Michigan Energy Innovation Business Council) has begun work on an ambitious project to convert their new headquarters to be zero net energy, including an all-electric heating system.
+Walker-Miller Energy Services, a Detroit-based provider of energy waste reduction services (and a member of our organization, the Michigan Energy Innovation Business Council), has begun work on an ambitious project to convert their new headquarters to be zero net energy, including an all-electric heating system.
 The effort is part of the company’s larger goal to bring energy efficiency to Detroit, a city where high energy bills and high use of fossil fuels for heating is a significant challenge.

 Efficiency retrofits, including those that promote electrification, are part of the difficult task of rebuilding neighborhoods and communities.

-For example, FEHAJ (For Every Home A Job), a development partnership, is looking into converting several rowhouses it owns in southwest Detroit to net zero energy by installing solar panels, electric water heaters, and passive geothermal cooling, among other systems.
+For example, the development partnership FEHAJ (For Every Home a Job) is looking into converting several rowhouses it owns in southwest Detroit to net-zero energy by installing solar panels, electric water heaters and passive geothermal cooling, among other systems.
 The project is designed to reduce the exorbitantly high utility bills that weigh on the tenants of the rowhouses.

 Low-income households already tend to spend much more of their income on energy costs relative to higher-income households.
 Since electrification helps alleviate this energy burden, retrofitting can be a tool for economic development and poverty reduction.